jb1998/Coding/README.md

 # Competitive coding questions collection

-Here is the collection of questions of hackerearth , codechef , spoj and hackerrank implemented in Java.
+Here is the collection of questions of hackerearth , codechef , spoj and hackerrank implemented by me in Java.

 ## Getting Started
 Fork the repository and get your own copy of these solved coding questions collection.